Installment Loans

 What is the difference between a payday loan and installment loan?

-Payday loans are fast, short-term loans where repayment is typically expected on the borrower’s next payday.
+Payday loans are fast, short-term loans where repayment is typically expected on the borrower’s next pay period.
 Installment loans are more diverse and involve timely repayments over a longer term.
 An installment loan can involve monthly repayments over a term that can take years.
-Payday loan terms are usually between 2 and 4 weeks and will seldom go over one month in Canada.
+Payday terms are usually between 2 and 4 weeks and will seldom go over one month in Canada.

 Can I get an installment loan with bad credit?

 Yes, there are plenty of installment loans for bad credit borrowers in Canada.
-You can even find bad credit long term installment loans online.
-Installment loans are a very diverse category, so there are countless options available.
+You can even find bad credit long term installment loans on the internet.

 Can I get an installment loan in Canada with no credit check?